-Thor’s Helmet is composed of cosmic dust and gas, which is revealed to have blue-green appearance through astrophotography.
-NGC 2359 spans roughly 30 light-years across, and appears as an interstellar bubble that has been inflated by a central Wolf-Rayet star.
+Thor’s Helmet is composed of cosmic dust and gas, which is revealed to have a blue-green appearance through astrophotography.
+NGC 2359 spans roughly 30 light-years across and appears as an interstellar bubble that has been inflated by a central Wolf-Rayet star.

 NGC 2359 – Thor’s Helmet

 NGC 2359 – Thor’s Helmet Nebula captured from my backyard.

 Thor’s Helmet lies about 15,000 light-years away from Earth.
 Through astrophotography, we can take a closer look at Thor’s Helmet by collecting long exposure images that uncover the bright emission gases in visible light.

 This size of this nebula is rather small (dimensions 8′ x 8′) which means it is better suited for telescopes with a focal length of 1000mm or more.

 The image below was captured using a color camera and Celestron 8″ RASA F/2 telescope.
 You can click on the photo to see a larger version of the image.

 To find Thor’s Helmet, point your telescope about 8 degrees northeast of the brightest star in the sky, Sirius.
 Through the eyepiece of a modest telescope (8″ Dobsonian), this nebula will appear as a fuzzy glowing patch of gas, and may even reveal some of the arcs extending from the central region.